misha-slyusarev/terraform-provider-sso/README.md

 This is an excellent example of what I'm talking about https://github.com/prodapt-cloud/TerraformRepo/blob/main/AWS/ApplicationIntegration/terraform-sso/modules/permission-sets/main.tf#L44

-But it turned out Terraform SDKv2 doesn't allow passing information between a plugin and Terraform core in the form of a map, so I cannot use the output of a plugin in the `for_each` meta argument of a resource, and I still had to do some mapping in the locals section (https://github.com/misha-slyusarev/terraform-provider-sso/blob/main/main.tf#L70).
+But it turned out Terraform SDKv2 doesn't allow passing information between a plugin and Terraform core in the form of a map of objects, so I cannot use the output of a plugin in the `for_each` meta argument of a resource, and I still had to do some mapping in the locals section (https://github.com/misha-slyusarev/terraform-provider-sso/blob/main/main.tf#L70).

 But it was fun to play around with building a Terraform provider.